samuelrangira/samuelrangira/README.md

 Hi, I’m @samuelrangira.
 I am a Software Engineer.
-I'm currently in a Fullstack Coding Bootcamp, and looking for Fall 2022 internships and full-time Junior Software Engineering roles over the next year.
-I would also love to colaborate on projects!
+I am currently in a Fullstack Coding Bootcamp, and looking for full-time Software Engineering roles over the next year by May 2023.
+Thank you for visiting my page!

 <!---